14 JAW-DROPPING NSW COASTAL WALKS

 You could choose to base yourself at Congo Point campground or the caravan park in Moruya.
 It’s helpful to have a car at each end to save backtracking.

 Suggested time to complete: 2 or 3 days

 Public transport rating: Own transport required.

 Light to Light Walk – Ben Boyd National Park

-The Light to Light walk in Ben Boyd National Park is considering the best walk on the far south coast of NSW.
-It travels from historic Boyds Tower in the north to Green Cape Lightstation 30km south.
+The Light to Light walk in Ben Boyd National Park is considered the best walk on the far south coast of NSW.
+The track stretches from historic Boyds Tower in the north to Green Cape Lightstation 30km south.
 While Boyd Tower was built to be a lighthouse this never came to be.
-It was privately built by Ben Boyd and deemed unsuitable by the state for use as an official lighthouse.
+It was privately built by Ben Boyd and deemed unsuitable by the NSW state government for use as an official lighthouse.
 It was instead used as a spotting tower by whalers in the area.

 If you don’t have the time or inclination to do the entire Light to Light track, the section between Saltwater Creek and Bittangabee Bay is a good choice for a day walk.
 At 9km, it’s not a huge commitment and includes lovely views of the Green Cap Lighthouse.